 With the support of a multi-year gift from Steven Cozen L’64 and Sandy Cozen, the Cozen Family Voting Rights Fellowship will provide two years of funding for a Penn Law graduate to work on a project, at a non-profit organization, that advances and protects voting rights.

 The timing of this fellowship is important as there is a growing need for advocacy to increase voter participation, access, and protection at the federal and state legislative levels, particularly as some states attempt to subvert voter protection mechanisms and Congress attempts to pass new and expansive federal voting legislation.

 Projects funded through the fellowship will include legislative or legal reform aimed at addressing crucial voting rights issues, such as voter and felon disenfranchisement, barriers to voter registration, and restrictions on absentee or mail-in voting.
 Projects will also include a direct service component where fellows will work directly with individuals or groups who are systematically disenfranchised to better understand the hidden barriers to voter participation and gather and analyze data to inform advocacy and drive real change.

 Application Deadline: The next Cozen Voting Rights Fellowship application cycle will be for a Fall 2025 start date, with applications accepted in Fall 2024.
 Please stay tuned for more detail.

 Completed applications must be submitted to firstname.lastname@example.org.

-Eligibility: Recent Law School graduates and alumni who have graduated within the last seven years (2016-2023) are eligible to apply.
+Eligibility: Recent Law School graduates and alumni who have graduated within the last seven years (2018-2025) will be eligible to apply in Fall 2024.

 Required Application Materials: